NOW TV streaming

 What shows can I stream on NOW TV?

-There’s absolutely loads of top content to stream on NOW TV, but what you can access will be determined by which pass, or passes, you’ve subscribed to.
+There’s absolutely loads of top content to stream on NOW TV, but what you can access will be determined by which membership, or memberships, you’ve subscribed to.

-- Entertainment Pass – This pass gives you access to thousands of box sets and TV shows on demand, including some of Sky’s biggest hits like Game of Thrones, Chernobyl, Billions and Bulletproof.
-And 11 live channels including Sky One and Sky Atlantic
+- Entertainment Membership – This membership gives you access to thousands of box sets and TV shows on demand, including some of Sky’s biggest hits like Game of Thrones, Chernobyl, Billions and Bulletproof.
+And 11 live channels including Sky One and Sky Atlantic.
+It also now includes the Kids Membership, providing hours of entertainment for younger viewers via the Nickelodeon channels

-- Sky Cinema Pass – Tonnes of movies to watch on demand here including new releases, Sky originals and old favourites.
+- Sky Cinema Membership – Tonnes of movies to watch on demand here including new releases, Sky originals and old favourites.
 And you can watch the Sky Cinema channels

-- Sky Sports Pass – The sports pass lets you watch the Sky Sports channels, which are home to Premier League football, Test match cricket, F1 races and more
+- Sky Sports Membership – The sports membership lets you watch the Sky Sports channels, which are home to Premier League football, Test match cricket, F1 races and more

-- hayu Pass – The hayu pass offers hundreds of episodes of US reality TV, released at the same time as they premier in the States
+- hayu Membership – The hayu membership offers hundreds of episodes of US reality TV, released at the same time as they premiere in the States

-For a full breakdown of the live channels available with each of the five NOW TV passes, check out our guide to NOW TV channels.
+For a full breakdown of the live channels available with each of the five NOW TV memberships, check out our guide to NOW TV channels.

 What is NOW TV Boost?

 People have been calling for NOW TV to start streaming in 1080p (full HD) for years.
 The time has finally come, but you will have to pay extra for the privilege.
-As with the NOW TV passes, you can get NOW TV Boost on a seven-day free trial, it will then auto-renew for as long as you have an active monthly pass, unless you cancel it.
-As well as being able to watch in HD, you’ll also get to enjoy Dolby 5.1 Surround Sound and be able to stream on three devices simultaneously as opposed to the standard two.
+As with the NOW TV memberships, you can get NOW TV Boost on a seven-day free trial; it will then auto-renew for as long as you have an active monthly membership, unless you cancel it.
+As well as being able to watch in HD, you’ll also get to enjoy Dolby 5.1 Surround Sound, avoid any adverts, and be able to stream on three devices simultaneously as opposed to the standard two.

 The addition of NOW TV Boost will be welcomed by some, but it still leaves NOW TV lagging behind some of its competitors.
 Netflix already makes a good chunk of its content available in 4K with its premium package, as does Amazon Prime Video.
 Relative newcomer Disney+ is another to stream programmes and films in the highest quality available to the viewer, up to 4K.